flutter/website/src/docs/codelabs/explicit-animations.md

 * In Flutter, you can think of a single frame as a static configuration of a widget tree.
-  You can create an animation by telling Flutter to rapidly rebuild a widget tree, gradually changing a widget property on each iteration.
+  You can create an animation by telling Flutter to rapidly rebuild a widget tree while gradually changing a widget property on each iteration.
 {{site.alert.end}}